shivannis/xandr-docs-public/xandr-docs/articles/bidders/exchange-service.md

 ---
-title: Bidders - Exchange Service
+title: Exchange Service
 description: The article discusses a exchange service for bidders. ms.date: 10/28/2023

 ---

-# Bidders - Exchange service
+# Exchange service

 Exchanges are groups of sellers organized to allow for easier supply targeting.